Codecademy/docs/content/react/concepts/state/state.md

 ![React State Example](https://raw.githubusercontent.com/Codecademy/docs/main/media/react-state-example.png)

-> **Note:** When React component’s state is updated, it will automatically re-render.
+> **Note:** When the state is updated, the component will automatically re-render.
 This means that the state should never be updated in a `render()` method because it will cause an infinite loop.